kytrinyx/calorie/README.md

 ## Usage

 Create a hash that uses the day of the month as the key.
-The data can be anything, and only your code will be interacting with it.
+The data can be anything; only your code will be interacting with it.

       data = {
         1 => thing,